You’ve saved your money and now you want to make your first investment and become a first-time investor.

 But that being said, there are going to be times you can expect to sell.
 While the best time to sell is never if you found a wonderful business, there are certain situations where you may need to sell off your investments.
 They are:

 When you need money for your cost of living during retirement or earlier.

 When your wonderful business investments are no longer wonderful.

 When a business you won gets priced above the Sticker Price.

 If a situation occurs when one of these things happens to a company, while rare, you may end up having to sell some of your stock.

 5. Expect to Have Fun

-Learning how to invest for the first time and understanding what you’re investing can actually be enjoyable and not something to no longer be fearful, confused, or stressed about.
+Learning how to invest for the first time and understanding what you’re doing when investing can actually be enjoyable.
+It's not something to be fearful, confused, or stressed about.
 If you invest Rule #1 style, you’ll look forward to checking on your stocks and watching your savings grow.

 Are you prepared to invest?
 Be sure to learn how to pick "Rule #1 approved" stocks with my FREE 5-Step Guide before you do anything with your money.